 Memory Aids: Lock In the Key Facts

 This memory aid covers Memory Aids: Lock In the Key Facts within Medieval Ideas about Disease for GCSE History.
-Revise Medieval Ideas about Disease in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Medieval Ideas about Disease in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 12 of 15 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aids: Lock In the Key Facts